 Antipsychotic drugs work by influencing how information is transmitted between individual brain cells.

 The adult brain is made up of more than 10 billion nerve cells called neurons.
-Each neuron in the brain has a single long fiber called an axon, which transmits information to other neurons (see Figure: Typical Structure of a Nerve Cell).
+Each neuron in the brain has a single long fiber called an axon, which transmits information to other neurons (see figure Typical Structure of a Nerve Typical Structure of a Nerve Cell ).
 Like wires connected in a vast telephone switchboard, each neuron makes contact with several thousand other neurons.

 Information travels down a cell’s axon as an electrical impulse.
 When the impulse reaches the end of the axon, a tiny amount of a chemical called a neurotransmitter is released to pass information on to the next cell down the line.
 A receptor on the receiving cell detects the neurotransmitter, which causes the receiving cell to generate a new impulse.